Interviews with purpose-driven leaders who are dedicated to helping others and making a positive impact in the world.

 WHAT (OR WHO) INSPIRES YOU TO DO THIS WORK?

 My mentors, who are all my former bosses and supervisors, have emphasized the significance of building strong interpersonal connections and truly understanding and engaging with others.
 In Costa Rica, I worked with one of the founding fathers of Costa Rica’s national park systems.
-His name was Alvero Ugalde and he was a conservation biologist and an ecology expert.
-But what I found truly inspirational about Alvero was just how he made you feel so special and so appreciated.
+His name was Alvaro Ugalde and he was a conservation biologist and an ecology expert.
+But what I found truly inspirational about Alvaro was just how he made you feel so special and so appreciated.
 That’s how I felt around him.
 I noticed that he was just great with people and he inspired people to do their best in whatever they were doing.
 He recognized your strengths as a person and encouraged you to lean into those strengths.
 He was very inspirational as a mentor.
 I take a lot of his lessons and apply them every day in my work.

 WHAT’S YOUR VISION, YOUR BIG DREAM FOR THE IMPACT YOU WANT TO MAKE?

-Alvero came up with this phrase when he was trying to push for a national campaign to protect Costa Rica’s natural resources, open spaces, and national parks.
+Alvaro came up with this phrase when he was trying to push for a national campaign to protect Costa Rica’s natural resources, open spaces, and national parks.
 He said we should achieve peace with nature.

 Costa Rica’s president at the time was Oscar Arias.
 In his first presidency, he was awarded the Nobel Peace Prize for his work in brokering peace in Central America.
 Alberto went to him and said, you won the Nobel Peace Prize for contributing to peace in Central America and the region.
 So why not try to achieve peace with nature?
 That phrase, “Peace with nature,” really stuck with me.
 When someone asks me what my vision is, I want people to achieve peace with nature.
 These days, I want us to achieve peace with ourselves as well.
 It’s twofold.